Toontown-Event-Horizon/panda-utils-docs/source/asset-pipeline/model-optimization.rst

 * Removes the default cube ``Cube.N`` and camera ``Camera`` groups from the file if they're found inside.
   It normally does not affect meshes based on a cube but ones that are not cubes.
-  If it did for you, file a bug report.
+  Unless you never rename your meshes and keep the default names, in which case please rename your meshes.
 * Renames all textures to follow a consistent naming pattern.
   For example, if textures ``file1.png``, ``Randomfile.jpg`` and ``otherFile.png`` are provided, they will be renamed into ``input_folder.png``, ``input_folder-1.jpg`` and ``input_folder-2.png``
   (the order is not guaranteed, but it will be consistent if this step is launched on multiple machines).
   It will not rename textures made from palettes (including palettize step and egg-palettize).
+  This can be disabled by not providing the ``keep_texture_names`` flag.
 * Deletes UV names from all vertices and from all textures.
   As far as I know those do literally nothing except causing issues.
+  This can be disabled by providing the ``keep_uv_names`` flag.
+* Replaces transparent vertex color ``0 0 0 0`` with a fully white vertex color ``1 1 1 1``.
+  For some reason, Blender has transparent as the default, even though vertex colors multiply with texture colors.
+  This can be disabled by providing the ``keep_transparent_vertices`` flag.
+  This should work with both YABEE-based imports as well as GLTF- and blend2bam-based imports.

 (more to come)